-Hope G. Nightingale was one of the founding partners of Litchfield Cavo LLP in 1998.
-For more than 20 years, the primary focus of her practice has been insurance coverage and related coverage litigation.
+For more than 20 years, Hope has focused her practice on insurance coverage and related coverage litigation.
 She advises clients on a wide range of insurance coverage issues, from complex multi-party commercial claims to personal lines such as homeowner’s or underinsured motorist coverage.
-Hope has significant experience advising liability insurers on their rights and obligations, in monitoring underlying liability claims for excess insurers and in litigating where needed.
-Hope frequently addresses risks that may involve breach of contract, bad faith, and other extra-contractual relief.
-Her insurance clients include primary, excess, and non-admitted insurers in multiple jurisdictions.
+Hope has significant experience advising liability insurers on their rights and obligations, in monitoring underlying liability claims for excess insurers, and litigating where needed.
+Hope frequently addresses risks that may involve breach of contract, bad faith and other extra-contractual relief.
+Her insurance clients include primary, excess and non-admitted insurers in multiple jurisdictions.

-The secondary focus of Hope’s practice is management-side employment law.
+Hope’s secondary practice focus is the management-side of employment law.
 She advises clients on compliance with various federal and state laws, dispute resolution, termination of employees, retaliation and alleged discrimination.
 Hope assists with dispute resolution and represents employers in courts or agencies in response to complaints or charges asserted against them.
 Her employment clients include manufacturing companies, medical and dental clinics, and colleges.

 - Focus Construction Co. v.
-Cincinnati Insurance Company, case 17-cv-3993 (N.D.Ill.
-February 8, 2018) (won motion for judgment on pleadings, regarding liability coverage for alleged construction defects)
+Cincinnati Insurance Company, 17-cv-3993 (N.D.Ill.
+February 8, 2018); motion for judgment won on pleadings, regarding liability coverage for alleged construction defects

 - National Fire Insurance of Hartford v.
 Walsh Construction Co., 392 Ill.
 App.3d 312 (1st Dist.
-2009) (won summary judgment for insurer where alleged liability was excluded from coverage due to “sole negligence”; court ruled on when it could consider third-party complaint in determining duty to defend)
+2009); summary judgment won for insurer where alleged liability was excluded from coverage due to “sole negligence”, and court ruled on when it could consider third-party complaint in determining duty to defend